salatfreak/pyromaniac/docs/recipes-remote.md

 your server, which will compile your configuration and send it back to the installer.
-During the storage setup, the installer will request the encryption key from the */root.secret* path. *Pyromaniac* will prompt you for the secret in the terminal and respond to the request with whatever line you type.
+During the storage setup, the installer will request the encryption key from the */root.secret* path. *Pyromaniac* will prompt you for the secret on the terminal and respond to the request with whatever line you type.

-The installer might request your configuration multiple times during the installation process, and it will be recompiled every time.
-You might run into problems if your code is not deterministic and depends on randomness to compile your configuration.

 After the installation finishes, the server will be up and running as specified in your configuration.